 Share Classes of Common Stock

-A class of common stock consists of all shares that have identical rights; usually, different share classes differ in the number of voting rights per share.
-Preferred stock is not a different class of common stock, but is an entirely different type of security, more like a type of hybrid debt.
+A class of common stock consists of all shares with identical rights; usually, share classes differ in the number of voting rights per share.
+Preferred stock is not a different class of common stock, but an entirely different type of security, more like hybrid debt.

 Most companies issue common stock, each share having 1 voting right.
 But some companies issue different shares divided into different classes with different voting rights and is initially apportioned to different types of investors.
 The share class with the most voting rights is generally held by the founders and early investors, while shares with fewer or no voting rights are sold to the public.
-The share classes are typically referred to as Class A, Class B, Class C, and so on.
-However, the type of class designated by these names is not standardized, so the share class with the most voting rights may be Class A, which most people would assume, but it is often Class B. However, state corporation laws may require that certain issues be decided by the majority of stockholders, regardless of the voting rights of the shares that they hold.
+Share classes are typically called Class A, Class B, Class C, etc. However, the type of class designated by these names is not standardized, so the share class with the most voting rights may be Class A, which most people would assume, but it is often Class B. However, state corporation laws may require that certain issues be decided by the majority of stockholders, regardless of the voting rights of the shares that they hold.

 Not all stock exchanges allow the listing of shares with no voting rights.
-For instance, Alibaba listed on the New York Stock Exchange instead of the Hong Kong Stock exchange because the latter, at least at the time of this writing, will not list stocks that have no voting rights.
+For instance, Alibaba listed on the New York Stock Exchange instead of the Hong Kong Stock exchange because the latter, at least at the time of this writing, will not list stocks without voting rights.

 The different share classes presumably have the same claim rights in equity, so if there is a bankruptcy, then they will have an equal claim to any remaining assets after creditors and the preferred stockholders have been paid.
-Nonetheless, since there is usually no equity remaining after the completion of bankruptcy, this claim right has little value for common shareholders.
+However, usually no equity remains after the completion of bankruptcy, so this claim right has little value for common shareholders.

-The different share classes may also not be entitled to the same dividends — there is no legal requirement that the different share classes be entitled to the same dividends.
+Different share classes may also not be entitled to the same dividends — no law or regulation requires different share classes be entitled to the same dividends.
 However, to sell stock with no voting rights, the company may decide to add the requirement under their company policy.
 Snap, Inc., for instance, in its Form S-1 Registration Statement filing, states that all share classes will be entitled to the same dividend, but the same document states that the company does not foresee ever paying a dividend, so this entitlement may have no value.

 Does Nonvoting Stock Have Any Real Value?

 Nowadays, some companies are increasingly issuing shares with fewer voting rights than those held by the founders or early investors, such as Google (now part of Alphabet, Inc.), Facebook, Groupon, Shake Shack, and Alibaba.
 Class B Alphabet shares have 10 votes and are not publicly traded, Class A shares (GOOGL) have only 1 vote, and class C shares (GOOG) have no voting rights.
-Nonetheless, there is only a small difference between the 2 prices.
-For instance, on 4/21/2017, GOOG closed at $843.19, while GOOGL closed at $858.95, a difference of slightly more than 0.1%.
+Nonetheless, there is only a small difference between Class A and Class C prices.
+For instance, on 4/21/2017, GOOG (Class C) closed at $843.19, while GOOGL (Class A) closed at $858.95, a difference of slightly more than 0.1%.
+Closing prices for 10/16/2020: Class A: $1,573.01, Class C: $1,567.70.
 The difference in voting rights is even greater with Zynga, where the primary Class C shares have 70 votes per share, Class B shares, 7 votes, and Class A shares, the ones issued to the public, 1 vote.
 Issuing shares with fewer voting rights allows the founders and early investors to enjoy most of the benefits of company ownership while offsetting most of the risk to the investors of the lower-class stocks.
 For instance, Mark Zuckerberg holds 53.8% of Facebook's voting shares while owning only 15% of the company.

-In some cases, the publicly issued shares have no voting rights at all.
+Some publicly issued shares have no voting rights at all.
 For instance, SNAP (the company ticker symbol) has only issued nonvoting shares to the public, while the founders and some early investors have retained the shares with voting rights.
+For instance, SNAP’s two co-founders, Evan Spiegel and Robert Murphy, retain 88.6% of the voting rights after their IPO.
 Zillow and Under Armour have also issued nonvoting shares.
-By issuing lower-class shares, founders and early investors can maintain control over their enterprise by using other people's money to finance the business.
+By issuing lower-class shares, founders and early investors can maintain control over their enterprise while using other people's money to finance the business.
 So they have majority control without the majority of risk, transferring that risk to the lower-class shareholders.

 Is nonvoting stock really worth anything?
 Certainly, it is worth a great deal to the founders and early investors, since they can receive a lot of money from the public without giving much in return.
 Moreover, issuing share classes with fewer or no voting rights is an effective defense against hostile takeovers and activist investors.
 But public shareholders are receiving very little value for their money.
 Furthermore, if the company suffers, then the holders of the lower-class shares cannot hold the management accountable, since they have little or no influence on corporate governance.